MaNn0/IO-Tech-Task/README.md

 - **Update Items**: Users can edit existing items.
 - **Delete Items**: Users can remove items from the list.
 - **Sort Items**: Users can sort items in ascending or descending order.
+- **LocalStorage Integration**: All changes are saved to the browser's `localStorage`, ensuring data persistence across page reloads.
 - **Responsive Design**: The application is fully responsive and works on all screen sizes.
 - **Mock API Integration**: Uses `jsonplaceholder.typicode.com` as a mock API for data operations.